[p. 398l, §1]

 This is a consequence of the invariance of the Wiener process

-If is a realization of the random process then also is a realization.
+is a realization of the random process then also

 With this in mind we can thus take